 Ivan the Terrible and his wives

-On October 28, 1571, Ivan IV (Ivan the Terrible) married Marfa Sobakina.
+On October 28, 1571, Ivan IV married Marfa Sobakina.
 The marriage was short-lived.
 15 days later the girl died.
 It was not the first marriage of the terrible tsar.
 How many wives did he have and who they were?
 Let’s see.

 To find a wife, a seventeen-year-old tsar arranged the bride show and chose Anastasia among a huge number of contenders.
 According to historians Anastasia was the only wife, whom Ivan really loved and was happy with.
 She gave birth to six children, but most of them died in infancy.
 The Tsaritsa died in 1560.
 According to one version she died from the disease and childbirth, according to another – she was poisoned.
 It was difficult for the tsar to cope with the loss of his wife and children, who died due to absurd accidents.
 It is possible that these events had influenced Ivan’s character.

-In 1560, Ivan the Terrible sent his ambassadors to find a new bride at the Circassian princes.
+In 1560, Ivan sent his ambassadors to find a new bride.
 As a result, Maria Temrjukovna (before baptism – Princess Kuchenei), sixteen-year-old daughter of Kabardian Prince, was chosen.
-Ivan the Terrible always chose beautiful women, but historians say that Maria had a remarkable, special beauty.
+Ivan always chose beautiful women, but historians say that Maria had a remarkable, special beauty.
 At first she did not know a word in Russian, however, after some time she learned the language.

-She could turn Ivan against undesirable people.
+The girl could turn Ivan against undesirable people.
 She also loved to watch the executions; it gave her a strange pleasure.
 The girl was illiterate, vindictive and cunning.
 So their family life was difficult.
-But Ivan the Terrible had the harem, and his wife had lovers.
+But Ivan had the harem, and his wife had lovers.

 One day, Maria fell ill with pneumonia and died.
 The tsar believed she was poisoned.